-Malignant transformation is reported, and other nongastrointestinal cancers may be found concomitantly.
+Malignant transformation is reported, and other non-GI cancers may be found concomitantly.

 The physical examination is usually unrevealing, except in the case of larger tumors (>6 cm), which occasionally manifest as a palpable abdominal mass.
 Abdominal pain may occasionally be elicited upon palpation of the lesion.
 Most patients exhibit no distinct physical findings upon examination.

-Barium contrast studies (eg, upper GI series, small bowel enteroclysis) are the most frequently used diagnostic tools.
+Barium contrast studies (eg, upper gastrointestinal [GI] series, small-bowel enteroclysis) are the most frequently used diagnostic tools.

 Images from upper GI series may demonstrate the lesion in up to 29% of cases.
 The radiographic appearance on upper GI series includes irregular mucosal surfaces, extraluminal, barium-filled cavities (showing central lesion necrosis), and dumbbell-shaped lesions (indicating intraluminal and extraluminal growth).

 Barium enema helps identify distal ileal lesions with successful reflux of contrast through the ileocecal valve.

 Selective arteriography may be used to aid in the diagnosis of possible vascular lesions and potential embolization of active bleeding.
 Both subserosal tumors and hemangiomas may be identified by a characteristic tumor blush visualized on arteriograms.
 Additional clues include multiple feeding arteries, irregular draining veins, and venous pooling around the lesion.